Music of Morocco: Classical Sufi music

 Sufi brotherhoods (tariqas) are common in Morocco, and music is an integral part of their spiritual tradition.
 This music is an attempt at reaching a trance state which inspires mystical ecstasy.

 Recent styles

 Funk

 Attarazat Addahabia was one of the pioneers of funk music in Morocco.
 Jil Jilala was also influential in this genre.

 Rock

 Nass El Ghiwane, led by Larbi Batma, was an icon of Moroccan music in the late 20th century.

 Hoba Hoba Spirit is a rock band that draws influence from traditional Moroccan styles such as gnawa, as well as styles from abroad such as reggae.

 Bab L' Bluz combine Gnawa music with various influences such as blues and psychedelia to embody the "Nayda" movement among young people in Morocco.

 Hip hop

-Notable Moroccan hip hop musicians include L'Morphine, El Grande Toto, Don Big, and others.
-Among the younger generation there are Issam and Manal Benchlikha.
+Notable Moroccan rappers include H-Kayne, Muslim, Don Bigg, L'Morphine, 7liwa, Dizzy Dros, Shayfeen and others.
+Among the younger generation there are ElGrandeToto, Issam, Stormy, and others.